Trauma therapy + EMDR for adults and couples in Virginia

 Custom packages available

-My office is conveniently located in Hanover County, just one mile off I-95 (Exit 86), and easily accessible from downtown Richmond, Short Pump, Ashland, and surrounding areas.
-The building includes a wheelchair-accessible ramp at the rear, and both my office and the restroom are located on the ground floor.
-I strive to offer a warm, private space for therapy, complete with coffee, tea, or water to help you feel at home.
+My office is conveniently located in Hanover County, just one mile off I-95 (Exit 86 / Atlee) and is easily accessible from downtown Richmond, Short Pump, Glen Allen, and Ashland.
+The building includes a wheelchair-accessible ramp, and both my office and the restroom are on the ground floor.
+I am to provide a warm, private space for therapy, complete with coffee, tea, or water to help you feel at home.

 Nice to meet you!
 I’m Ashley.